alexandertoepfer/razorengine-ShadowOM/README.md

 ```csharp
 var result = Engine.Razor.RunCompile(template, "templateKey", typeof(Shadow), type1OM);
 ```
-This heavily relies on the type structure being changed obviously, a method to retrieve the specified root is necessary, in this case it will be valid for templates, but the core concept still applies.
+This heavily relies on the type structure being changed obviously, a method to retrieve the specified root (just like in ShadowDOM) is necessary, in this scenario the use case will be valid for templates, but the core concept still applies.

 ```csharp
 public abstract class Shadow {